 5. Risk Assessment

-During the process of the project risks may occurs as follows:
+During the process, there are four possible risks may occurs, namely battery running out, connection setup disabled, harddisk damage and data lost and motor out of function.

-Battery runs out
+Battery running-out

-There will have a risk that battery runs out during the project which will lead the robot cannot move properly.
-Also, as movement control is designed to use set power volume if battery cannot provide enough power the move distance may be affected.
-Moreover, full-charged backup batteries are prepared.
+Firstly, there is a potential risk that battery runs out during the testing period.
+This will lead the robot unable to move properly.
+Also, as movement control is designed to use set power volume if bthe attery cannot provide enough power the moving distance may be affected.
+Therefore, full-charged backup batteries are prepared.

-Connection is disabled
+Connection setup disabled

-As there is too many radio signals in the campus, Bluetooth connection may be interfered.
-This may cause cannot set up connection between the computer and the robot.
-If this situation happens, it is considered to move to another place, for example the rooftop, to set up connection.
-As the rooftop is in the top of the teaching building, there is less interferes.
-And the connection set up process can be done.
-Since once the connection is set up it will not disconnect until disconnect is operated, after set up connection, everything can be move back to the lab and continue the rest of the project.
+Secondly, as there are too much radio signals in the campus, Bluetooth connection may be interfered.
+This makes it impossible to set up the connection between the computer and the robot.
+If this happens, it is tested to be feasible to move to another place, for example the rooftop, to reset the connection.
+The connection set up process can be performed at the rooftop of the teaching building, as there is less interferes.
+Once the connection is set up it will not be disconnected until disconnect operation is triggered, and after connection set up, everything can be move back to the lab and resume its normal operation.

 Hard disk damage and data lost

-All the develop programs or documents may lost due to hard disk problem.
-Therefore, besides saving data in the local computer, at least one copy backup will be place in a USB and a backup copy will be put in the network.
-Once developed data is lost, backup data will use to continue the project.
-Furthermore, all the updates will be done on a new copy of the previous version so that once update is incorrect, the older version can be found immediately.
+Thirdly, all the develop programs or documents may lost due to hard disk problem.
+Therefore, besides saving data in the local computer, at least one copy backup will be placed in a USB and a backup copy will be put in the network.
+Once developement data is lost, backup data will be used to continue the project.
+Furthermore, all files of the every process will have at least one backup copy so that the project can go back at any time.

 Motor out of function

-In case of accident, motor of the robot may be out of function.
-This may lead to the robot cannot move.
-If this happen, replace motor needs to be brought.
+Last but not least, In case of accident, motor of the robot may be out of function.
+This might stop the robot from moving.
+If this happen, it is necessary to replace motor with a backup that is in place .

-You are to determine (either quantitatively or qualitatively) the risks related to a concrete situation and a recognized threat to your project.
-Contingency plans should also be stated.

-This section describes the key risks of your project.
-For example, if you work on a web crawler project in a specific website, there are possibilities that the crawler is forbidden by the website when they discover your intention.
-If you work on a hardware-related project, there are possibilities that the hardware cannot be delivered on time.
-Such kind of threats that potentially delay or even fail your project should be pre-cautioned and stated here.

 6. Reference

-[1] Wikipedia, http://en.wikipedia.org/wiki/Fuzzy_logic, [Sept 09, 2014]
+[1] N.Z.
+Azlan (2007), Fuzzy Logic Controlled Miniature LEGO Robot for Undergraduate Training System

+[2] Gijeong Jang (n.d.), Color Landmark Based Self-Localization for Indoor Mobile Robots